Source Free Unsupervised Graph Domain Adaptation: Introduction

-The key challenges in this scenario are two-fold: (1) How can the model adapt well to the shifted target data distribution without accessing the source graph for aligning the feature distributions.
+The key challenges in this scenario are two-fold: (1) How the model can adapt well to the shifted target data distribution without accessing the source graph for aligning the feature distributions.
 (2) How to enhance the discriminative ability of the source model without accessing source labels for supervision.
-In this paper, we propose \model{}, a model agnostic \textbf{SO}urce free domain \textbf{G}raph \textbf{A}daptation algorithm, which could enable the GNN model trained on the labeled source graph to perform on the unlabeled target graph. \model{} addresses these challenges by the following two components: (1) Structure Consistency (SC) optimization objective is proposed to adapt the source model to the shifted target data distribution by leveraging the structure information of the target graph.
-To be specific, the SC objective can guide the model to preserve the structural consistency, for which node pairs with high structural proximity should have similar predictions.
-(2) to enhance the discriminative ability of the source model, we propose Information Maximization (IM) optimization objective that maximizes the mutual information between the target graph and its corresponding output.
-We prove that IM can improve the confidence of prediction and raise the lower bound of the AUC metric.
+In this paper, we propose \model{}, a model agnostic \textbf{SO}urce free domain \textbf{G}raph \textbf{A}daptation algorithm, which enables the GNN model trained on the labeled source graph to perform well on the unlabeled target graph.

+\model{} addresses these challenges by the following two components: (1) Structure Consistency (SC) optimization objective: inspired by the unsupervised graph embedding methods \cite{tzeng2014deep, ribeiro2017struc2vec}, which learn node representations by preserving various graph properties using well-designed objective functions, we propose SC objective to tune the source model to reflect the target graph structure in the model output representation space.
+It can adapt the source model to the shifted target data distribution.
+(2) Information Maximization (IM) optimization objective is proposed to enhance the discriminative ability of the source model by maximizing the mutual information between the target graph and its corresponding output.
+We theoretically prove that IM can improve the confidence of prediction and raise the lower bound of the AUC metric.

-Moreover, our algorithm is model agnostic so that it can be applied to arbitrary GNN models.
-This property is of great necessity because we cannot determine the source model architecture and its training procedure.
+Moreover, we usually can neither determine the source model architecture nor its training procedure in practice, other than no accessibility to the source data.
+Our algorithm is also model agnostic which be easily adopted to arbitrary GNN models.
+With this property, our \model{} can easily satisfy the above practical requirements.